Aryas1378/house_predict/README.md

   Figure 2 - UML class Diagram
 </p>

 <h2>The Database</h2>
-In this project MongoDB has been used as the database manager to load the csv file which is loaded from kaggle [2] to train the model.
-Using MySQL database could be a bit chalenging for these types of projects as when goes to comparing MongoDB and MySQL, it's essential to consider the strengths of each database system.
-MongoDB, as a NoSQL database, offers unique advantages that set it apart from MySQL, a traditional relational database.
+In this project MongoDB has been used as the database manager to load the csv file which is loaded from kaggle [2] to train the model.MongoDB, as a NoSQL database, offers unique advantages that set it apart from MySQL, a traditional relational database.
 To provide a comprehensive understanding, let's examine the strengths of MongoDB by referencing scientific papers and then outline how these strengths differentiate it from MySQL.
-Firstly, flexibility and Schema-less, "MongoDB's schema-less allows for the storage of unstructured or evolving data.
+"MongoDB's schema-less allows for the storage of unstructured or evolving data.
 It provides flexibility to developers to work with data without predefined schema constraints."
 (Alodib, M., et al. (2017))

 <div>
   <br>